mdtanker/polartoolkit/docs/_build/html/_sources/installation.md

 # Installation
-This package and most of it's dependencies can be installed with a simple call to `pip`, but since `PyGMT` requires `GMT` to be already installed (via conda for example) it can't be included in the dependencies.
+This package and most of it's dependencies can be installed with a simple call to `pip`, but since `PyGMT` requires `GMT` and `GeoPandas` require `GDAL`, both of which are C packages, neither can be installed via pip successfully.
 The below instructions should successfully install antarctic-plots, and all the dependencies:

 Here I use mamba to install packages, but conda should work as well:

-## Create a new python environment with PyGMT installed:
+## Create a new python environment with PyGMT and GeoPandas installed:

     mamba create --name antarctic_plots python=3.9 pygmt=0.7.0 geopandas=0.11.0
     mamba activate antarctic_plots